mejia-dev/capstone-time-tracker/Timetracker.md

 		* Set up [PythonAnywhere MySQL database](https://help.pythonanywhere.com/pages/UsingMySQL/).
 			* Keep getting access denied error when trying to sign in.
 			* Appears that databse has to be manually created first for Django projects.
 Created database then migrated to it.
 Resolved.
 		* Set up static files.
 Now getting error during template rendering when clicking on any page links: `'NoneType' object has no attribute 'startswith'`.
+			* Appears to be related to a database connection but not sure what might be happening.
+Will check dotenv documentation again to ensure it is set up correctly.
+Especially strange since it migrated correctly according to the terminal message.

 ### Week 2